 BetaShares Asia Technology Tigers ETF (ASIA)

-ASIA is another ETF that includes the entire components of an index — the Solactive Asia Ex-Japan Technology & Internet Tigers Index.
-Holdings are weighted, with the top holding going to Tencent Holdings, followed closely by Samsung, Taiwan Semiconductor, and Alibaba.
+ASIA is another ETF that includes the entire components of an index – the Solactive Asia Ex-Japan Technology & Internet Tigers Index.
+Holdings are weighted with the top holding going to Tencent Holdings, followed closely by Samsung, Taiwan Semiconductor, and Alibaba.

 The index focuses on Asian technology companies, including online retailers and communications companies.
 Japanese companies are not included.

-betashares asia technology tigers etf overview
+betashares asia technology tigers etf chart 2024

-betashares asia technology tigers etf total returns
+asia total returns 2024

 Source: BetaShares Website

-ETFs differ from mutual funds, which also enable diversification in significant ways.
+ETFs differ from mutual funds, which also enable diversification, in significant ways.
 The most important may be liquidity.
 The purchase price of an ETF varies during the day based on the fluctuations of the stocks in its portfolio.
 As such, they can be bought and sold at any time during the day from any online or full-service broker.
 Mutual funds cannot be bought or sold while the market is open.

 FAQs